sphars/start-page/README.md

 + ~~Parse bookmarks from list~~
   + Use jquery?
 Other data structure?
   + Sort bookmarks
+  + Use .json file instead of js object

 ### Inspiration
 The various users on [/r/startpages](https://www.reddit.com/r/startpages/)